ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 Here's an overview of what we'll cover in this lesson:

 1. Update the Loadout script that is responsible for what is shown on the main menu
-2. Update the Profile script which populates the data on the profile page
+2. Update the Profile script which populates the data on the profile page and logs the player out
 3. Run the game to test if our changes are working

 ## Prerequisite